tomgonzo/aws-modernization-with-snyk-and-eks/content/50-module2-gain-visibility-with-snyk/54-update-bitbucket-pipelines.md

 ---

 # Overview
 These same scans can be added to Bitbucket Pipelines by making a few changes to the pipeline definition.

-You may make the changes directly in your Bitbucket Cloud UI, or via your editor with a `git push` in Cloud9.
+You may make the changes directly in the Bitbucket Cloud UI, or via your editor with a `git push` in Cloud9.

 ### Step 1 - Add Snyk scanning of your code
 We start by modifying the file `bitbucket-pipelines.yml` to enable the scan of your code.
 Find the section below and uncomment as directed to enable the scanning of your custom code.

 ```yaml